 Art in the Churches

-We were therefore delighted to learn that the team who created Sculpt have won an award run jointly by the National Churches Trust and the Marsh Christian Trust.
-The awards celebrate people who have had great ideas for using churches, have contributed significantly to the sustainability of church buildings, or who have helped their local community through or in their church building with exceptional dedication and kindness.
+We were delighted to learn that the project was a winner of the National Churches Trust Community Award 2019, presented at the Mercers Hall in the City of London on 15th November 2019.
+These awards celebrate people who have had great ideas for using churches, have contributed significantly to the sustainability of church buildings, or who have helped their local community through or in their church building with exceptional dedication and kindness.
 Those nominated came from Scotland, Herefordshire, Somerset, Wales, London, Northern Ireland and North Yorkshire.

 Scilla Kealy, a member of The Arts Society Wensleydale and one of the dedicated Sculpt team writes ‘We felt very proud to be winners at the Mercers’ Hall ceremony on 15th November!’